Asian health overview

 Image credit: Canva

-There are several factors that affect access and utilisation of health services in the Asian population.
+There are several factors that affect access and use of health services in the Asian and South Asian population.
 These include:

 • social isolation